AndrewEllis93/Print-Tuning-Guide/README.md

 ### Mechanical
 - Try using z lift (z hop), and [check your prints for signs of overheating](#cooling-and-layer-times).
 Print curling can cause nozzle strikes and subsequent layer shifs.
     - Around 0.2-0.3mm of z lift is usually enough.
 Too much can cause stringing.
 - Ensure that you have good quality motors.
-Some off-brand motors (notably Oukeda*) have a history of poor quality.
-You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.\
+    - Some off-brand motors (notably Oukeda*) have a history of poor quality.
+You may have to run lower speeds/accels and sometimes higher currents with off-brand motors.

-    <sup>* Some Oukeda motors have been labeled as "Oukedj".
-They can't even spell their own brand name correctly.</sup>
+        -  \* *Some Oukeda motors have been labeled as "Oukedj".
+They can't even spell their own brand name correctly.*
 - Identify which axis the shifting is occuring in by inspecting your prints. \
 The circles represent a printed object shifting in the direction of the arrows.